Neville777/BMI/README.md

 # BMI Calculator App

-This is a flutter based simple BMI Calculator app which calculated Body Mass Index..
+This is a flutter based simple BMI Calculator app which calculated Body Mass Index and has been deployed on firebase.

 **LINK** https://bmicalc-d2f65.web.app/